-This website is dedicated to the Swedish emigrant Anders Pettersson, who moved to America from Sweden in 1850, and changed his name to Andrew Peterson.
-He was a successful pioneer who in many ways made a significant contribution to the documentation of a Swedish immigrants life in America.
+This website is dedicated to the Swedish emigrant Anders Pettersson, who emigrated to America from Sweden in 1850, and changed his name to Andrew Peterson.
+He was a successful pioneer who in many ways made a significant contribution to the documentation of the Swedish immigrants life in America.
 The most important part of his legacy is the diary he kept throughout his lifetime in America.
-The massive emigration from Sweden to America at the end of the nineteenth century had a great impact on Swedish history.
+The massive emigration from Sweden to America, from the middle to the end of the nineteenth century, had a great impact on Swedish history.
 Yet this surge of emigrants has long been overlooked both in research and in literature.

 In 2003 the Andrew Peterson Society was formed in Andrew's native Swedish Home County in order to promote interest in Andrew Peterson's life and work.
 Prior to this time and during our first year of operation we received valuable assistance from our friends in America.

 We would like at this time to acknowledge and express our gratitude to the following people and institution for their generous contributions to our work in the Andrew Peterson society;

 Professor Roger McKnight, author of The Doctors Thesis "Moberg's Emigrant Novels and the Journals of Andrew Peterson".
 Professor McKnights Doctors Thesis were of great assistance in our initial research; Professor Mc Knights Thesis together withThe Andrew Peterson research, about how much the diaries influenced Vilhelm Moberg when Moberg wrote his Emigration Novels, will be published in a book in time for the 200 year anniversary of Andrew Petersons birthday, (Oktober 20 1818).